Fiona-T/knot-art/README.md

 - [#67](https://github.com/Fiona-T/knot-art/issues/67) As a website owner I can add a new county or Dublin postcode so that I can then choose that option when adding a new market
 - [#68](https://github.com/Fiona-T/knot-art/issues/68) As a website owner I can edit a county or Dublin postcode for markets so that the correct text appears for users
 - [#69](https://github.com/Fiona-T/knot-art/issues/69) As a website owner I can delete a county or Dublin postcode so that it no longer appears as an option, if it was added in error
+- [#89](https://github.com/Fiona-T/knot-art/issues/89) As a website owner I can view the comments on a market in the admin site so that I can edit or delete users' comments from here if needed for moderation purposes

 #### Admin for User Profiles
 - [#63](https://github.com/Fiona-T/knot-art/issues/63) As a site owner I can access the Django admin site for Profiles so that I can view user profiles and user's saved market lists